 - TEAS Regular/Standard

 The difference between the TEAS Plus and TEAS Regular is the ability to choose from a specific list of classifications to place your goods or services in, or if it is important to draft specific language for your product or service’s classification.
 The application fees range between the two application forms between $250-$350 per classification, depending on how many classifications you choose.

-Another important step is to make sure you have used your trademark in commerce by the time you submit your trademark application.
-This is vital to actually getting your trademark approved.
+Another important step is to make sure you have used your mark in commerce by the time you submit your trademark applications.
+This is vital to actually getting your mark approved.
 You will file a statement of use with your application.
-This statement of use shows the use of your trademark with the goods or services that you identified in your trademark application.
+This statement of use shows the use of your mark with the goods or services that you identified in your application.

-Alternatively, if you won’t be using your trademark in commerce by the time you submit your application and can’t file a statement of use, you can file under an “intent to use” rather than a statement of use.
+Alternatively, if you won’t be using your mark in commerce by the time you submit your application and can’t file a statement of use, you can use an “intent to use” filing rather than a statement of use.

 Step 4: Work Alongside the USPTO Examining Attorney

-The final step in the trademark application timeline is to work with the USPTO examining attorney that is assigned to work through your trademark application.
-This USPTO examining attorney may ask a lot of questions of you, or the examining attorney may have none.
-Typically, these questions will be posed in the form of office actions.
-Office actions are official communications from the USPTO that require a response from you.
+The final step in the trademark application period is to work with the USPTO examining attorney that is assigned to work through your trademark applications.
+The USPTO examining trademark attorneys may ask a lot of questions of you, or the examining attorney may have none.
+Typically, these questions will be posed in the form of an office action.
+An office action letter is an official communication from the USPTO that requires a response from you.

-Once you have responded to all office actions and any other potential issues that arise, the USPTO will publish your trademark in a magazine they produce called the Official Gazette.
+Once you have responded to an office action and any other potential issues that arise, the USPTO will publish your mark in a weekly publication they produce called the Official Gazette.